 Make the eggs

 In a small omelette pan, heat 1/2 tablespoon of butter over medium to medium-high heat.
-Once butter is melted, pour the egg whites into the pan.
+Once the butter melts, pour the egg whites into the pan.
 Scramble the egg whites.
 Set aside.

 In a skillet, heat 1/4 tablespoon of butter over medium heat.
 Place one piece of bread on the melted butter.
 Top with one piece of cheese, the egg whites, and imitation bacon bits.
 Place second piece of cheese on top of the eggs, then top off the sandwich with the last piece of bread.
 Spread the remaining butter on the top piece of bread.